 Does CIL replace planning obligations (Section 106 agreements)?

 No, however, with the introduction of CIL, the use of planning obligations (also known as Section 106, or S106 agreements) will be reduced.
 S106 agreements will be primarily used to deal with affordable housing and with site-specific measures which are required to mitigate the impact of development.
 They may also be used in circumstances where a development proposal results in the loss of an existing facility or site feature, and we require the replacement of that facility/feature either directly by the developer or through a financial contribution set out in a S106.

 We cannot request S106 agreements for anything which is set out in the Regulation 123 Infrastructure List.
 See CIL and Planning Obligations (Section 106 agreements) for more information.

 80% of the monies are retained by the Council to be spent on providing or improving infrastructure.

-15% is set aside as a neighbourhood portion, which will either be allocated directly to Leigh Town Council as a parished area, or retained and spent by the Borough Council, in consultation with local communities.
+15% is set aside as a neighbourhood portion, which will either be allocated directly to Leigh Town Council as a parished area, or retained and spent by the City Council, in consultation with local communities.

 5% will be used for administration costs.